Are you a blogger who is trying to monetize your blog, but having a hard time doing so?

 There's a trend of ad networks advertisement on blogs.
 Most of them pay in terms of 1000 impressions per page ( or so-called CPM), but you will also find payments pased on CPC, CPL, CPV etc (you can read more on these terms here, if you're unfamiliar).

-There are different terms and conditions to get accepted on those networks, and some can be quite predatory or even full-blown scams.
+There are different terms and conditions to get accepted on those networks, and some can be quite predatory or even outright scams.
 There are also those who simply don't provide the right ads for you or have a very pool material bank, or that can't filter the correct products for your niche.
 These are all pretty notable obstacles which can affect your earning potential.

 If you monetize through ads, it's a good idea to research the network you are considering.
 Make a quick Google search and if you participate in any FB groups or forums dedicated to money-making with blogs, check them out there too.
 I found this excellent article by the marketing automation Gist, and also, if you are into affiliate marketing, check this other one which lists the best of the affiliate ad networks